-Pantone FASHION & HOME Cotton Passport.Not every designer needs a Pantone book, but when you have multiple clients asking you to choose Pantone’s for their product line, this is the best bang for your buck.
+Pantone FASHION & HOME Cotton Passport.Not every designer needs a Pantone book, but when you have multiple clients asking you to choose Pantone numbers for their product line, this is the best bang for your buck.
 TCX Pantone colors are the standard in the textile design industry and are used throughout the world.
 This is an important design tool if your clients need these services or if you need to choose Pantone’s for your own business.

-Wacom Intuos5 Touch Medium Pen Tablet.The best investment in my business has been my Wacom Intuos Tablet.
-I have had my tablet for over five years and use it every single day.
+Wacom Intuos Tablet.The best investment in my design business has been my Wacom Intuos Tablet.
+I have had my tablet for more years than I can count and use it every single day.
 It is the one tool, besides my computer, that I could not work without.
 Wacom makes a variety of models at different price points and all your options can be found through this link.

 A Field Guide to Fabric Design– One of the best books out there if you are interested in learning more about the textile design industry.
 FYI: This book is heavily geared towards the quilting industry.

 Mailchimp– Mailchimp is a free tool for building your email list and sending newsletters, which should be on every freelance designer’s to-do list.
 I currently use Drip, but really recommend Mailchimp when you are first getting started.

-Elance- Running an online business is not easy and you can’t do everything yourself!
+Upwork- Running an online business is not easy and you can’t do everything yourself!
 I use editor Jill McKellan for some blog posts and tutorial projects and her service saves me a tremendous amount of time.
 I have also used freelancers for survey development and other projects.